galaxyproject/galaxy-hub/src/events/GCC2013/TrainingDay/API/index.md

-Much of the functionality of the resource scripts (such as users_1.py, histories_1.py, etc.) is available already in !BioBlend or Blend4j - we won't use them here so we can get a closer look on the internals and conventions of the API.
+Much of the functionality of the resource scripts (such as users_1.py, histories_1.py, etc.) is available already in BioBlend or Blend4j - we won't use them here so we can get a closer look on the internals and conventions of the API.